VITObelgium/python-spark-advanced/README.md

-This Spark application will request a time sequence of tiles, split them up into sub-tiles, reduce those sub-tiles (in this case, calculate their mean) in a distributed way, re-assemble those sub-tiles and write them to files.
+This Spark application will request a time sequence of tiles, split them up into sub-tiles, reduce those sub-tiles in time (in this case, calculate their mean) in a distributed way, re-assemble those sub-tiles and write them to files.

 For more information regarding IDE setup and inspecting Spark jobs on Hadoop, refer to the [python-spark-quickstart](https://bitbucket.org/vitotap/python-spark-quickstart) project.